Ibaraki and more

 - Gunma

-Isesaki Kasuri is a type of woven fabric produced in Isesaki, Gunma prefecture.
+Isesaki Gasuri is a type of woven fabric produced in Isesaki, Gunma prefecture.
 Mainly used for kimono, this fabric has been admired for its texture since ancient times.
 Today, neckties and shop curtains called noren in Japanese are also produced.…

 View more